-- Reinforcing the absolute requirement for ethical behavior in all practices; - Aligning management's interests with those of shareholders; - Motivating management to achieve superior results by paying for sustainable performance; - Ensuring competitive compensation in order to attract and retain superior talent; - Maintaining a significant portion of at-risk compensation (superior performance is rewarded with commensurate incentives, while little to no incentive is paid for underperformance); - Delineating clear accountabilities; and - Providing clarity and transparency in compensation structure.
+- Reinforcing the absolute requirement for ethical behavior in all practices; - Aligning management's interests with those of shareholders; - Motivating management to achieve superior results by paying for sustainable performance (superior performance is rewarded with commensurate incentives, while less incentive is paid for underperformance and no incentive for substantial underperformance); - Ensuring competitive compensation in order to attract and retain superior talent; - Maintaining a significant portion of at-risk compensation (with increased emphasis on at-risk compensation based on greater responsibility in the Company); - Delineating clear accountabilities; - Discouraging unnecessary and excessive risk taking; and - Providing clarity and transparency in compensation structure.

 Our Named Executive Officers.
-Per SEC rules, our Named Executive Officers for 2016 are:
+Per SEC rules, our Named Executive Officers for 2017 are:

-Joe A. Raver President and Chief Executive Officer

-Kristina A. Cerniglia

-Kimberly K. Ryan

-Christopher H. Trainor

-Scott P. George

-Senior Vice President and Chief Financial Officer

-Senior Vice President and President of Coperion

-Senior Vice President and President of Batesville

-Senior Vice President, Corporate Development
+Joe A. Raver President and Chief Executive Officer Kristina A. Cerniglia Senior Vice President and Chief Financial Officer Kimberly K. Ryan Senior Vice President and President of Coperion Christopher H. Trainor Senior Vice President and President of Batesville William A. Canady 3 Senior Vice President and President of Industrial Products